liuk5546/English-Learner/tpo/reading/tpo4-1.md

 ## Puget Sound 的鹿的数量

  Nearly any kind of plant of the forest `understory` can be part of a deer's diet.
 Where the forest inhibits the growth of grass and other meadow plants, the black-tailed deer browses on huckleberry, salal, dogwood, and almost any other shrub or herb.
 But this is fair-weather feeding.
 What keeps the black-tailed deer alive in the harsher seasons of plant decay and dormancy?
 One `compensation` for not hibernating is the built-in `urge` to migrate.
 Deer may move from high-elevation browse areas in summer down to the lowland areas in late fall.
-Even with snow on the ground, the high bushy understory is exposed; also snow and wind bring down `leafy` branches of **cedar, hemlock, red alder, and other arboreal fodder**.
+Even with snow on the ground, the high bushy understory is exposed; also snow and wind bring down `leafy` branches of **cedar, hemlock, red alder, and other arboreal fodder**.  （雪松、铁衫、红桤木和其它乔木）

 > understory
 >
 > 树下层
+>
+> built-in
+>
+> 天生的
 >
 > urge
 >